Joseph-Nash/cucumber-java-parabank/README.md

     git clone https://github.com/Joseph-Nash/cucumber-java-parabank.git
     cd cucumber-java-parabank

-## Use Maven
+## Running the Tests

 Open a command line and run

     mvn test

 This runs Cucumber features with the TestNG reporting framework.
-Reports can be accessed by entering the command below the terminal.
+Reports can be accessed by entering the following in a command line.

     open target/surefire-reports/emailable-report.html